-Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
-That gradually reverses as the loan ages.
+Your first few years of payments on a fixed-rate loan go mostly toward interest.
+That reverses as the loan ages.

-You can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select fixed-rate loans because interest rates are low and they wish to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a good rate.
-Call Budica Financial Corporation at (951)840-4188 to learn more.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a good rate.
+Call Budica Financial Corporation - NMLS #911613 at 9518404188 to learn more.

-Adjustable Rate Mortgages — ARMs, come in even more varieties.
-Generally, interest on ARMs are determined by an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
+Generally, the interest rates on ARMs are based on an outside index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature the lowest rates toward the beginning of the loan.
-They usually guarantee the lower interest rate for an initial period that varies greatly.
-You've probably heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
+ARMs usually start at a very low rate that may increase as the loan ages.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of ARMs benefit borrowers who will sell their house or refinance before the initial lock expires.
+These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are best for people who expect to move in three or five years.
+These types of ARMs are best for people who will sell their house or refinance before the initial lock expires.